-Insecure Deserialization, also known as Untrusted Deserialization, is a serious category of Application Security issues potentially affecting most modern systems.
+Insecure Deserialization vulnerability, also known as Untrusted Deserialization, is a serious category of Application Security issues potentially affecting most modern systems.
 In fact, Insecure Deserialization is part of the OWASP Top 10 ranking of risks, as of the current edition (2017).

 Some recent application security incidents involving Insecure Deserialization vulnerabilities are the following: